ExtremeNetworksSA/PPSK_Password_Reset/readme.md

 ## Needed Files
 The script uses other files.
 If these files are missing the script will not function.
 In the same folder as the script, there should be an ../app/ folder.
 This folder will contain additional scripts, xiq_api.py and logger.py
 In the same folder as the script, there should be a exclude.txt file.
-This can be left empty if you users are to be excluded.
+This can be left empty if no users are to be excluded.

 ## Running the script
 open the terminal to the location of the script and run this command.